simran1112-star/-OIBSIP/README.md

 **Description:** For Task 2, I developed an ATM Interface program in Java.
 The program simulates an ATM, allowing users to perform basic banking operations like withdrawing, depositing, and checking their balance.
 It includes a user-friendly interface for interaction.

 **Code:** The ATM Interface code can be found in the [`ATMInterface`](/ATMInterface) folder.
 This folder contains the Java source code, along with any related files and documentation.

-## Task 3: Online Examination System

-**Description:** Task 3 involved the creation of an Online Examination System using Java.
-This system allows administrators to create exams, and students to take them online.
-It includes features like question randomization and automatic grading.

-**Code:** You can explore the Online Examination System code in the [`OnlineExamination`](/OnlineExamination) folder.
-It includes the Java source code, database scripts, and any instructions on setting up the system.

 Please feel free to explore each task's respective folder for more details and instructions on running the programs.
 If you have any questions or feedback, don't hesitate to reach out.